-Recommendation: make explicit to what extent micro-credentials can fall within the scope of the Lisbon Recognition Convention; clarify what could be legal ground for the academic recognition of micro-credentials; explore the need for a subsidiary text to the LRC to support their fast and fair recognition; consider the possibility to include a chapter on micro-credentials in the revised version of the European Area of Recognition (EAR) manual and of the EAR HEI manual, to support the development of day-to-day recognition practices.
+- 1. make explicit to what extent micro-credentials can fall within the scope of the Lisbon Recognition Convention; - 2. clarify what could be legal ground for the academic recognition of micro-credentials; - 3. explore the need for a subsidiary text to the LRC to support their fast and fair recognition;

+- 4. explore the possibility of recognition agreements on micro-credentials among education providers, at regional and cross-regional level; - 5. consider the possibility to include a chapter on micro-credentials in the revised version of the European Area of Recognition (EAR) manual and of the EAR HEI manual, to support the development of day-to-day recognition practices.